cockroachdb/docs/v2.1/architecture/overview.md

 <div id="toc"></div>

-## Using this Guide
+## Using this guide

 This guide is broken out into pages detailing each layer of CockroachDB.
-It's recommended to read through the layers sequentially, starting with this overview and then proceeding to the SQL Layer.
+It's recommended to read through the layers sequentially, starting with this overview and then proceeding to the SQL layer.

 If you're looking for a high-level understanding of CockroachDB, you can simply read the **Overview** section of each layer.
 For more technical detail––for example, if you're interested in [contributing to the project](../contribute-to-cockroachdb.html)––you should read the **Components** sections as well.